OpDragon26/MiniPGN/README.md

 # MiniPGN
-A PGN minimizer that attempts
+A PGN minimizer that attempts to compress chess games in PGN notation into smaller files